GoutamAgrawal/tensorflow/SECURITY.md

 # Using TensorFlow Securely

-This document discusses the TensorFlow security model.
+This  discusses the TensorFlow security model.
 It describes the security risks to consider when using models, checkpoints or input data for training or serving.
 We also provide guidelines on what constitutes a vulnerability in TensorFlow and how to report them.